Skip to content

 Of Square Pegs and Round Holes

-People have always asked me the same question.
+By S.D.
+Davis for Apostoic.com People have always asked me the same question.
 Or more accurately, they’ve used a pretense to dismiss what matters most.
 “Why does logic even matter?”
 Among Christians the variant becomes, “Why does logic matter; since the gospel is what’s really important?”
 This question refutes itself.
-Anyone who attempts to disprove the importance of logic, must…
+Anyone who attempts to disprove…

 Read more →